 I have 3 great big golden retrievers in my home.
 When we say it was the dog, believe me, it was the dog!
-They can make the room a very uncomfortable place to be in at the drop of a stink bomb.
+They can make the room a very uncomfortable place to be… if you catch my drift!

 For us, the dogs are a big reason we need air fresheners in our home.
 But buying air fresheners is not something I can really accept.
 I have purchased a few times, but I much prefer a more natural scent, and the environmentalist in me just screams out STOP AIROSOLIZING!